nglasl/silverstripe-misdirection/README.md

 ### Default Automated URL Handling

-This may be completely replaced by using the following, in which case legacy page URLs are no longer automatically resolved without link mappings being in place.
+This may be completely replaced, in which case legacy URLs are no longer automatically resolved.

 ```yaml
 MisdirectionRequestFilter: